UtkarshPathrabe/An-Introduction-to-Interactive-Programming-in-Python----Coursera/Week 00/Week 0 Quiz/Quiz 0.md

 * `ounces` : This is a valid variable name.
 * `my_number` : This is a valid variable name., You can use underscores.
 * `__number__` : This is a valid variable name.
 However, convention says that Python variable names starting and ending with underscores only in special circumstances.
+* `MYnumber` : This is a valid variable name.
+However, convention says that Python variables shouldn't start with a capital letter.
+* `my-number` : No, this is not a valid variable name.
+You cannot use a dash in a variable name.
+The dash is interpreted as a minus sign.

 Question 08
 -----------